How to take pictures of solar eclipse with dslr camera

 The lens you choose to pair with your DSLR camera is just as important as the camera itself.
 For a solar eclipse, it is recommended to use a telephoto lens with a focal length of at least 200mm or more to capture detailed close-ups of the eclipse.
 A wide-angle lens can also be handy for capturing the surrounding landscape during the totality phase.

-See also Best economical dslr camera in pakistan
+See also How to pack your dslr camera

 It’s important to note that photographing a solar eclipse requires proper safety precautions, and using specialized solar filters is essential to protect both your eyes and your camera.
 Always consult reputable sources and follow safety guidelines when attempting to capture this incredible natural phenomenon.